geocryology/PermafrostDB/README.md

 ```

 ## Usage
 Functions in the `PermafrostDB` library are documented with docstrings.
-You can access the documentation for a function by running `help(function_name)` in R. Below are some examples of the most commonly used functions, and notes for .
+You can access the documentation for a function by running `help(function_name)` in R. Below are some examples of the most commonly used functions.

 ### Connecting to the database
 Most functions in `PermafrostDB` require a database connection object.
 This is created using the `dbpf_con()` function.
 You need to provide a username and password, as well as the database host, name, and port number (The credentials below are examples - contact your 'database person' to get the correct credentials for you.):